 Collagen can also help to reduce inflammation and improve range of motion of the joints.

 Note: The protein powders I recommend in my 14-day smoothie challenge are high in collagen.
-PurePaleo Protein is composed of 70% collagen There are numerous health benefits to the consumption of collagen which is why I sourced out products that contain high amounts.
+PurePaleo Protein is comprised of 70% collagen.
+There are numerous health benefits associated with the consumption of collagen which is why I sourced out products that contain high amounts.

 Traumatic damage to your tissues requires more protein to repair and recover.
 Protein deficiency can slow down the healing process.

 Whether you’re coming out of surgery, trying to heal a wound, recovering from a sport related injury or dealing with chronic illness – you can be certain that increased protein intake will improve your body’s ability to heal.

 If you fit into one or more of the above categories then you may want to consider adding more protein into your diet – whether it be through whole food sources or a high-quality protein powder that can be blended into a smoothie or used in a shake.

 My FREE 14-day smoothie challenge is a great starting place for those looking to incorporate more protein into their diet through healthy smoothies.

 Most people who have added my nutrient-rich smoothies to their diet have reported noticeable improvements in their health – especially if they have decided to continue with these smoothies after the 14-day challenge.